 Day 8: Fly Home

 Pro-tip: Have family or friends that live somewhere really interesting?
 Ask them if you can come to visit!
-My cousins were out-of-town and we got to stay at their apartment which was wonderful!
-Right in Santa Monica.
+My cousins were out-of-town, and we got to stay at their wonderful apartment—right in Santa Monica!

 Know Before You Go…

-1. The drive from LA to San Francisco can be done many different ways.
-Route 1 is most famous, but takes the longest and is dangerous.
+2. The drive from LA to San Francisco can be done in many different ways.
+Route 1 is the most iconic but takes the longest and is dangerous.
 We only took Route 1 on the way there.
-On the way back, we took a less stressful drive, but were still able to stop and some beautiful places.
+On the way back, we took a less stressful drive, but were still able to stop at some beautiful places.

-3. Big Sur is a popular spot!
-Book ahead for things - when I went to book things in February, many things were already sold out for late March.
+4. Big Sur is a popular spot!
+Book ahead—when I went to book things in February, many things were already sold out for late March.
 Buy ahead of time!
-There are lots of options - camping, glamping, hotels, resorts.
+There are lots of options—camping, glamping, hotels, resorts.

-5. Both LA and San Francisco are pretty budget friendly!
+6. Both LA and San Francisco are pretty budget-friendly!
 Many things are free or almost free to do.
-We only spent over $30 on two activities while there.
+We only spent a little over $30 on two activities while there.
 The biggest expenses were food, rental car, and hotels.
-We didn't pay much for things to do!
+We didn’t pay much for the things we did!

-I found the cheapest flight I could which had me leaving a day before Elizabeth could because of work.
+I found the cheapest flight I could, which meant leaving a day before Elizabeth could because of work.
 So I had the day to explore on my own!
-We rented a car which made this whole trip possible and drove right to the beach from the airport.
-I hopped beaches and got to see some beautiful spots!
+We rented a car, which made this whole trip possible, and I drove right to the beach from the airport.
+I hopped from beach to beach and got to see some beautiful spots!

-Venice Beach is full of eclectic and interesting spots!
-I had an awesome time just walking through and seeing different performers, street art and artists, watching skaters, and relaxing on the beach.
+Venice Beach is full of eclectic and interesting sites!
+I had an awesome time just walking through and seeing different performers, enjoying the street art and artists, watching skaters, and relaxing on the beach.